-Flyers play complete game to beat Red Wings 3-1
+Flyers lay themselves out there to beat Red Wings 3-1

 First games

-It was Tanner Laczynski’s first game back from injury and Brendan Lemieux’s first game as a Flyer.
+It was Tanner Laczynski’s first game back and Brendan Lemieux’s first game as a Flyer.
+Coach John Tortorella quipped they were both out of shape — both have been dealing with injuries.

 Laczynski (lower body) was noticeable for both good and bad.
-He showed jump, stealing the puck and creating a breakaway opportunity.
+He showed jump, stealing the puck, and creating a breakaway opportunity.
 He also showed rust, making a bad turnover at the blue line with no one behind him.
 Hart bailed him out.
-Laczynski finished with one shot on goal, one rush attempt, 8 minutes, 38 seconds of ice time.
+Laczynski finished with one shot on goal, one rush attempt in 8 minutes, 38 seconds of ice time.

+“Felt good to get some game action,” Laczynski said.
+“A little tired right now.”

 Lemieux was unnoticeable at first, but when the whistle blew after his first offensive opportunity, he was sharing words and shoves with the Red Wings.
 Things got heated again in the second between Lemieux and the Red Wings, but it only resulted in extra shoving.
-Lemieux finished with one shot on goal, five hits and 13 minutes, 46 seconds of ice time.
+Lemieux finished with one shot on goal and five hits in 13:46 of ice time.

-Coach John Tortorella also gave both Laczynski and Lemieux special teams time on the penalty kill.
+Tortorella also gave both Laczynski and Lemieux special teams time on the penalty kill.
+He said he plans to use them the rest of the way on the kill.

 » READ MORE: Flyers’ Tanner Laczynski ‘ready to get back out there’ after three months on injured reserve